 Athletes searching for a performance edge often attempt to lose weight with the hope that their newfound body composition will improve their strength and speed.
 Unfortunately, many athletes try to achieve this goal in ways that may jeopardize their overall performance and their immune function.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+- Remove added sugar.
 Log your food intake for a week.
 You may be consuming more added sugar than you think.
-Are you eating canned fruit, granola bars, sweetened cereal, or drinking fruit juice?
+Are you eating canned fruit, granola bars, sweetened cereal or drinking fruit juice?
 Are you using sugary condiments such as ketchup or maple syrup?
-These foods are not the best choice for the weight conscious athlete, as they contain unnecessary sugar/calories that often result in fat storage.
+These foods are not the best choice for the weight conscious athlete, as they contain unnecessary sugar, which lacks nutritional value, plus calories that often result in fat storage when in excess.
 Be sure to eliminate the added sugar in your diet, not the essential nutrients typically consumed at mealtime.